kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 {{< note >}}
 In the URL https://localhost/api, `localhost` does not refer to your local client computer.
-Instead, it refers to the the endpoint that the intermediate host (“jump box”) knows as `localhost`.
+Instead, it refers to the endpoint that the intermediate host (“jump box”) knows as `localhost`.
 The `curl` tool sends the hostname from the HTTPS URL over SOCKS, and the intermediate host resolves that locally (to an address that belongs to its loopback interface).
 {{</ note >}}